Man and woman using electronic devices, checking loan balances

 4. Take a shorter term

-Take a look at the following example of the interest on a $100,000 with varying term lengths and interest.
+Take a look at the following example of simple interest on a $100,000 with varying term lengths and interest.

 Interest rate